 Another great way to avoid spam is to limit the number of URL in a single comment.
 The “Settings” menu in your WordPress dashboard is what you need, under “Discussions” select what you need, and save the changes, in the Discuss plugin, you can also set some options and avoid spam comments.

 Comments are what makes WordPress and blogging, in general, a great source of information and discussions.
-The blog post can get real value from comments, a new added idea is what people want and this will make the reader engaged and want to participate.
+The blog post can get real value from comments, a newly added idea is what people wants and this will make the reader engaged and want to participate.
 But, you should remember that not all the comment system are the same.

 You should think about the social network users and let them comment in an easy way, but you should also protect your blog from spammers, and only use the popular commenting system and not those used by spam sites just to build their spam links.